1. Measuring the User Experience: The HEART Framework

 Retention

-Shows how well your product keeps users coming back.
+How well the product keeps users coming back.

 Key Metrics: